apache/beam/playground/frontend/CONTRIBUTE.md

 ## Theming

-Playground app supports light and dart themes.
+Playground app supports light and dark themes.
 Component themes are declared in [theme.dart](./lib/config/theme.dart) file.

 To use specific color inside component you can use helper `ThemeColors` utility: